-- Karlsplatz Christmas Market 2021 Dates & Times: November 19-December 23.
+- Karlsplatz Christmas Market 2022 Dates & Times: November 18-December 23.
 Open from noon to 8 pm daily.
-Food stands close at 9 pm.
+Food open until 9 pm.

-Christmas Market & New Year’s Market Schloss Schonbrunn (Schonbrunn Christmas Market):
+- Christmas Market Schloss Schonbrunn (Schonbrunn Christmas Market):

 First of all, you should 100% visit this palace just outside of the main part of town no matter the time of year.
 The gardens are beautiful, the interior is ornate, and it reflects the opulence that seems to encase Vienna.
 But when it is the Vienna winter market season, you definitely need to stop here.

 The little stands are perfectly placed in front of the palace, making it the most adorable setting and filling the air with the spices of the holiday.
 We savored the gooiest raclette, delectable gingerbread, and more of that tasty spaetzle with cheese and fried onions.
 And to wash it down, you better get some amaretto spiked mulled wine!
 They also have little crafts and plush stuffed animals, which we had to get for our nephews back home!

 - Schonbrunn Christmas Market 2022 Dates & Times: November 19-December 26.
 Open from 10 am-9 pm daily.
 Closes at 4 pm on December 24.
 From December 25 and 26 it is open from 10 am-6 pm.

 This is only about half of the Christmas markets, but if you are short on time in Vienna these are plenty to see to keep you occupied!
 These are the best Christmas markets to spot in Vienna, Austria at Christmas!
 Check out more information on the Christmas markets on Vienna’s Tourism website.